lee-lindley/plsql_utilities/app_job_log/README.md

 job scheduling tool likely provides a way to do this, the database logs may give you greater flexibility.

+The type is declared NOT FINAL so that it may be subtyped.

 The type is optionally compiled with support for sending an email message for job failure using [html_email](https://github.com/lee-lindley/html_email).
 Assuming you have already installed *html_email*, see *app_job_log/install_app_job_log.sql*